 Recognising that he needed help to lead and grow this charitable mission, he founded the religious congregation of the Sisters of Mary to help him serve the poorest of the poor.

 Thanks to the financial contributions of his friends and supporters, Father Al built the first schools for Children (known as Villages) in Busan, South Korea in 1968 and following the invitation of the Mayor of Seoul, this programme expanded into that City including the development of hospitals and hospices for the homeless.

 In 1985, at the invitation of the government, this mission expanded into the Philippines.

 In 1989, Father Al was diagnosed with the terminal illness Amyotrophic Lateral Sclerosis (ALS).
 But despite his deteriorating health, with the help of the Sisters, he went on to establish the first school for Children in Mexico in 1990.

 Father Al died at the girlstown in the Philippines in 1992.
 He named Sister Michaela Kim of the Sisters of Mary as his successor.
-Under the leadership of Sister Michaela and now Sister Maria Cho, and the 390 Sisters of Mary, Father Al’s mission continued and expanded into Central and South America – first into Guatemala, then Brazil and Honduras.
+Under the leadership of Sister Michaela, and then Sister Maria Cho and the 390 Sisters of Mary, Father Al’s mission continued and expanded into Central and South America – first into Guatemala, then Brazil and Honduras.